Encouraging dialog across disciplines, to consider and discuss implications of neuroscience research

-There are many topics at the intersection of neuroscience and society – areas where scientists can benefit by learning more about current policies and the science to support them, and non-scientists can benefit by learning about tools, technologies, and our current understanding of brain biology.
-Direct conversation can inform, generate transparency, and ultimately lead to new and improved policies that positively impact community health.
+There are many topics at the intersection of neuroscience and society – areas where scientists can benefit by learning more about applications and implications of scientific findings, and non-scientists can benefit by learning about tools, technologies, our current understanding of brain biology, and where that understanding is limited.
+Direct conversation can inform, generate transparency, and ultimately lead to new and improved policies and implementations that positively impact community health.

 Check out these related resources.

 - Center for Community Health Partnership & Research